 - 4 tbsp olive oil extra virgin

-First, place the sesame seeds, walnuts and seeds in a food processor.
-Pulse them until they are finely ground.
+First, place the sesame seeds, walnuts, rosemary, fennel and flax seeds in a food processor or coffee grinder.
+Pulse them until they are finely ground into powder.
 Now mix this with almond and coconut flours.

 Mix melted butter with olive oil and add finely chopped olives.
+Add the rest of the spices.
 Make sure your olives are very finely chopped. add this mixture to the dry ingredients and mix with your hands.

 Place the dough in between two parchment papers and roll it to 1 cm thickness.
 Now cut it in long stripes.
 Roll each strip with your hands to form round sticks.
 Sprinkle them with sea salt crystals according to your liking.